 You are always looking for ways to live an environmentally friendly lifestyle, so chances are you try to support businesses and participate in activities that serve a similar purpose.
 So whether you enjoy golf as a way to blow off steam from a long day at work or it is your chosen profession, it is important to you how your favorite courses conduct their affairs.
 Golf courses require a lot of resources, so they have been under much scrutiny by environmental activists and the public.
-Put your worries to rest and read on to find out how golf courses are adopting a green attitude.
+Put your worries to rest and read on to find out how golf courses are adopting a green attitude and hover here for more info on how to look good on the golf course.

 When you look at a golf course, it is pretty obvious what the key ingredient is to keeping it so lush and green: water.
 It takes a lot of water to maintain your own lawn, but imagine the quantity needed to keep 200 acres looking attractive, especially in the summer months.
 An average course uses up to 300,000 gallons of water each day.
 A course in the desert: up to a million.
 So what is being done to help control this amount?
 Many golf courses have found ways to use less water, installing efficient irrigation systems that are regulated by weather-tracking computers.
 They are also focusing on watering grass only where necessary and keeping out-of-play areas filled with indigenous plants that tolerate reduced watering.
 Many golf courses are also designed to collect, store and recycle storm water in a given community.
 These sites are also using grass seed blends that require less water to thrive and seeding less overall.